cloudmesh-community/sp19-222-89/project/report.md

 We visualized our data using WebPlotViz which results can be seen using the following link. https://spidal-gw.dsc.soic.indiana.edu/dashboard

-SInce being a classification problem as well as our data being clustered in irregular form we decided that an SVM and or Neurl Network would be the best best model to use.
+Since being a classification problem as well as our data being clustered in irregular form we decided that an SVM and or Neurl Network would be the best best model to use.